lodahl/PyScan/README.md

 - Rotate the live stream from camera (don't know if its possible)
 - Implement the flow (loop through documents and pages)
-- Generate one or more pdf files.
-- Rearrange and polish the window gui (its a mess)
+- ~~Rearrange and polish the window gui (its a mess)~~
+- Generate pdf files:
+  - Merged
+  - Separate
+- XML-files for SBSYS
+- Delivery
+  - As file
+  - By mail